 --Scott Rohrer, Level V, of York, S.C., shot 81 on the Bay Course, with his father, Jeff, as his caddie: “It’s very special to be here.
 It’s great to play with a bunch of guys that I know, and also some that I don’t know.
 I’m trying to make friends as much as possible."

 --Jacob Miller, Level III, of South Carolina, shot 136 on the Bay Course with Unified playing partner Michael Purvis: “It feels nice to be .
-It’s a good place to be.
-[To be at the SO Golf Invitational] makes me proud to be a Special Olympic athlete.”
+It’s a good place to be. makes me proud to be a Special Olympic athlete.”